-In 1992, Sarunas Marciulionis was a four-time Lithuanian Sportsman of the Year, Mr Europa, member of the FIBA’s 50 Greatest Players of All-Time and one of the first Europeans to stand out in the NBA.
-The Hall of Famer was also the 1992 6th Man of the Year for the “Run TMC” Warriors and runner-up for the NBA 6th Man of the Year in 1992, averaging 19 points off the bench for the Golden State Warriors after the team broke up RUN TMC by trading Mitch Richmond for Billy Owens (Don Nelson called it the worst trade he ever made).
+In 1992, Sarunas Marciulionis was a four-time Lithuanian Sportsman of the Year, Mr. Europa, member of the FIBA’s 50 Greatest Players of All-Time and one of the first Europeans to stand out in the NBA.
+The Hall of Famer was also runner-up for the NBA 6th Man of the Year in 1992, averaging 19 points off the bench for the Golden State Warriors after the team broke up RUN TMC by trading Mitch Richmond for Billy Owens (Don Nelson called it the worst trade he ever made).

 In 1992, the Dream Team was on a mission to absolutely destroy every team they faced in the 92 Olympics.
 To keep himself hyped up for each blowout, Michael Jordan found personal challenges and games to play within every game.
 His challenge on this day was to shut down the Lithuanian legend.